intel/neural-compressor/examples/pytorch/eager/image_recognition/imagenet/cpu/qat_during_prune/README.md

 Step-by-Step
 ============

-This document describes the step-by-step instructions for reproducing PyTorch ResNet50 prune and QAT results with Intel® Low Precision Optimization Tool(LPOT).
+This document describes the step-by-step instructions for reproducing PyTorch ResNet50 prune and QAT results with Intel® Neural Compressor.

 > **Note**
 >
 > * PyTorch quantization implementation in imperative path has limitation on automatically execution.
 It requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
-> * LPOT supposes user have done these two steps before invoking LPOT interface.
+> * Neural Compressor supposes user have done these two steps before invoking Neural Compressor interface.
 >   For details, please refer to https://pytorch.org/docs/stable/quantization.html

 # Prerequisite